Protecting your lien rights in Arizona begins with serving the 20-day preliminary notice.

 - Prepare the Arizona 20-day notice form

-- Serve the preliminary notice to the right parties
+- Send the preliminary notice to the right parties

 - Secure an acknowledgement of receipt or sign an affidavit of mailing